JuliaGraphics/Colors.jl/README.md

 `colordiff_din99o(a::ColorValue, b::ColorValue)`
 Evaluate the DIN99o color difference formula.
 This is a measure similar to the CIEDE2000 metric, but is computed in the DIN99o uniform color space.
 Larger numbers indicate a larger perceptual difference.

+`colordiff` is the preferred color difference formula, and uses the latest CIE standard.
+However, for some applications, different color difference equations can be used in the LAB space.
+The following color difference equations (with identical syntax) are also supported:

+`colordiff_ab()` - The original Euclidian color difference formula `colordiff_94()` - The CIE 1994 color difference specification
+`colordiff_jpc79()` - An antique but relevant color difference equation `colordiff_bfd()` - The BFD color difference equation `colordiff_cmc()` - The CMC standard color difference `colordiff_2000()` - This function is identical to the default `colordiff`.

+It should be noted that `colordiff_bfd()` requires calculations in XYZ, and may have unexpected results if used with a white point other than CIE D65.

 ## Simulation of color deficiency ("color blindness")

 ```julia